ElVit/netdaemon-notify-on-update/README.md

 4. Restart the NetDaemon v3 Addon

 ### Configuration
-There are 3 Options available to modify this App:
+There are 5 options available to modify this app:
 - UpdateTimeInSec
   - default: 30
   - description: Defines the update time in seconds to search for new updates